Adopt a cat

-Due to the developing situation with COVID-19 we are taking some extra precautions at this time to try and ensure that we keep our visitors and volunteers safe so we can continue to care for cats.
-The Branch is currently closed for viewings but all admissions and adoptions will be carried out with a hands free homing process.
+Due to the current situation with COVID-19 we are taking some extra precautions at this time to try to ensure that we keep our visitors and volunteers safe so we can continue to care for cats.
+The Branch is presently closed for viewings but all admissions and adoptions will be carried out with a hands free homing process.
 The details are below.

 If you would like any advice relating to Cats Protection and our Services please contact 0344 7003251 or email email@example.com Response times might be slightly longer than usual.

 If you need to relinquish a cat or kitten please call 0344 7003251 or email firstname.lastname@example.org

 A guide to our new hands-free homing process

 We’re keen to help as many cats as possible, both during this crisis and beyond.
 Offering our cats a home will help to free up more space to take in emergency cases.

 We have put in extensive procedures to make sure that our homing process is in line with current government guidance, without putting adoptees or our volunteers at risk.

 Here is our guide to adopting a cat using hands-free homing